jasenmh/pyFoscamLib/README.md

-Python API and application for the Foscam FI8918W.
+# Python API and application for the Foscam FI8918W.

-_Working_
+## Two Branches
+* master - depends on requests module
+* vanilla - vanilla python, no dependencies, much slower

+## Working
 * Connect to camera by URL
 * Query camera status
 * Capture image from camera